jkwiecien/sam-shopping-list/README.md

 ### AI grouping
 If I enter the shop departments name in the order I'm visiting them, I might be able to use on device AI to put the newly entered items in the right groups, that were ordered by the user.
 For instance shop layout could be a lust like: "Bakery, Fruits, Vegetables, Meat,.. ".
 This gets complicated due to usage of KMP.
+### Recipes
+Wanna cook something that requires particular set of ingredients?
+Create a recipe and then just pick recipe from the suggested items when typing.
+All the items will be added in the result :) Don't know what do you need to cook that carbonara pasta?
+AI can suggest items.
+So far this is just the idea, but I'll add it.

 ## Tech stack
 ### Compose